sheyda0/fizzi-3d-ecommerce-landing/README.md

-echo "# Fizzi - 3D E-commerce Landing Page
+# Fizzi - 3D E-commerce Landing Page

 Fizzi is a modern 3D e-commerce landing page built with Three.js, React Three Fiber, and GSAP, combined with Next.js for seamless performance and interactive user experiences.
 This project showcases cutting-edge web technologies and a fully responsive design.